jakev/mitm-helper-vpn/README.md

 This configuration can be found in the file `sample.mitm-pptp.conf`.

+*Side note for Burp users: You'll likely need to listen on all interfaces AND enable the invisible proxying to have your setup work properly.*

 #### Starting the VPN
 By default, the PPTP server will be disabled and no forwarding will happen.
 Once you're ready to start, run: